 The asbestos used in these components is usually found in a resin or otherwise sealed.
-Normal handling of these
+Normal handling of these components is not dangerous, as long as airborne dust containing asbestos is not generated.

 Avoid creating dust.
 Never use compressed air for cleaning.
 Avoid brushing or grinding materials containing asbestos.
 When servicing, wear an approved respirator.
 A special vacuum cleaner is recommended to clean asbestos.
 If this vacuum is not available, apply a mist of oil or water on the material containing asbestos.
 Keep all bystanders away from any area where asbestos dust may be generated.